 Garnish with a skewer of olives or a lemon twist.
 Serve and enjoy.

-With just three ingredients, it's important that you pay attention to quality if you want the best perfect martini.
-Any drink like this deserves the best bottles you can afford, so be sure to pour the good stuff for this recipe.
+- With just three ingredients, it's important that you pay attention to quality if you want the best cocktail.
+A drink like this deserves premium gin and vermouth.

 - This is the perfect drink to use when exploring different styles and brands of gin.
 London dry gin is a popular choice that offers the full flavor of the spirit's botanicals.
 There are several softer gins available if you prefer something with less focus on juniper's "pine" flavor.
 Also, look for craft gin brands because there are many that rival the biggest brands in quality and taste.